Arau railway station: Location and locality

-As the name denotes, it is located in the town of Arau, Perlis and being a royal town, it is located near Arau Palace where the Raja of Perlis resides.
-The new name of Stesen Diraja (Royal Station) also denotes its significance to the royal town, the first and only railway station in Malaysia have royal title.
-It is also located around 10 kilometres to the state capital, Kangar.
+As the name denotes, it is located in the town of Arau, Perlis and being a royal town (seat of the ruler of Perlis), it is located near the Arau Palace where the Raja of Perlis resides.
+The stations current name also denotes its significance to the royal town, the first and only railway station in Malaysia to have royal title.
+It is also located around 10 kilometres from the state capital, Kangar.

-ETS and Komuter services do make a stop here and the location is considered very strategic in Perlis as it is near to Arau bus station that serves bus routes to Kangar, Changlun and Alor Setar, and there's also taxi services that may drive passengers to Kuala Perlis, well known being one of the main jetty for Langkawi Island in Kedah.
-Due to that fact, passengers going to the island mostly alight at this station as well as people going to Kangar and places nearby.
+The station is served by KTM ETS and KTM Komuter Northern Sector services.
+The station is located near the Arau bus station, served by bus routes to Kangar, Changlun and Alor Setar, as well as taxi services to Kuala Perlis, the main jetty serving Langkawi Island.

-It also serves Pauh nearby, where Universiti Malaysia Perlis (UniMAP) is located.
-Several education institutions are located nearby the station, namely the MARA Technology University (UiTM) Arau Branch and Perlis Matriculation College.
+The station also serves the University of Malaysia Perlis (UniMAP), MARA University of Technology's (UiTM) Arau Campus, Northern University of Malaysia (UUM) and the Perlis Matriculation College (KMP).

+Bus Services

+Feeder buses also began operating linking the nearby bus terminal with several housing and commercial areas in Arau, maintained by Bas.My Kangar.